NervanaSystems/neon/doc/source/layers.rst

 Neural network models are typically composed of a data source, several weight layers and a cost layer.
 In addition to standard weight layers, there is a variety of model specific weight, pooling and normalization layers.
+Each layer represents a grouping of nodes (artificial neurons).

 Pooling Layers